EnEff-BIM/EnEffBIM-Framework/MoCGF/README.md

 ### Package: MoCGF_DataAPI
 This is a python module package containing the data APIs.
 Developers will probably need to edit and amend these modules.
-If you add new modules, you need to list them in __init__.py.
+If you add new modules, you need to list them in `__init__.py`.
 The package should be installed in your python search path, this is usually done during the installation.

 ### Folder: Generators
 This folder contains the predefined generators.
 You can copy this to your working environment.
 MoCGF can handle a list of folders to search for generators.
-You can set an environment variable MOCGF_GENERATORS to point to these folders or use the -p switch of the CLI or GUI.

 ### Executable Scripts
 The scripts give you an interface to MoCGF on the command line or in a graphical environment.
-The scripts require the packages MoCGF and MoCGF_DataAPI.
-Call the scripts with the --help switch to get some usage information.
+The scripts require the packages `MoCGF` and `MoCGF_DataAPI`.
+Call the scripts with the `--help` switch to get some usage information.

 ### Tools
 At the moment there's only one tool available.
-You can call dependency_check to check for the required packages in your python installation.
+You can call `dependency_check.py` to check for the required packages in your python installation.